Davidslv/vanilla-roguelike/documents/book/chapter_14.md

 # Chapter 14: User Interface Improvements

 Welcome back, dungeon crafters!
-Your roguelike is a thrilling maze of exploration and danger, but the player’s experience could use some polish.
+Your roguelike is a thrilling maze of exploration and danger, but the player's experience could use some polish.
 Right now, feedback is scattered across terminal output, and key info like health or inventory is hard to track.
-In this chapter, we’ll spruce up the interface with a `MessageSystem` to deliver game feedback (like “You picked up a potion”), an `InventoryRenderSystem` for a proper inventory screen, and a basic HUD to show health and level number.
-We’ll keep it terminal-friendly, leveraging our ECS architecture.
+In this chapter, we'll spruce up the interface with a `MessageSystem` to deliver game feedback (like "You picked up a potion"), an `InventoryRenderSystem` for a proper inventory screen, and a basic HUD to show health and level number.
+We'll also ensure the game immediately responds when the player reaches the stairs, advancing to the next level without delay.
 By the end, your players will interact with a cleaner, more engaging UI—making every move feel alive.
-Let’s give your game a shiny new face!
+Let's give your game a shiny new face!

 ## Creating a MessageSystem for Game Feedback

-The `MessageSystem` will collect and display feedback messages—like “You hit the Goblin” or “You picked up a potion”—in a consistent spot.
-It’ll listen to events and store messages in a queue, rendering them below the game grid.
+The `MessageSystem` will collect and display feedback messages—like "You hit the Goblin" or "You picked up a potion"—in a consistent spot.
+It'll listen to events and store messages in a queue, rendering them below the game grid.

 Create `lib/systems/message_system.rb`: